Affordable cover for your diving holiday

-However, even learning to dive requires expensive equipment – and journeying into the deep blue sea comes with a range of risks to both your health and belongings.
-Whether you’re a seasoned diver or a keen beginner, you can benefit from having the right policy to protect yourself and your possessions – so you can focus on enjoying your holiday.
+However, even learning to dive requires expensive equipment, and journeying into the deep blue sea comes with a range of risks to both your health and belongings.
+Whether you’re a seasoned diver or keen to get started, you can benefit from having the right policy to protect yourself and your possessions.
+This way, you can focus solely on enjoying your holiday!

 What travel insurance do I need for scuba diving?

-If you’re planning a scuba diving trip, you’ll likely need a policy designed specifically for scuba divers, or water sports or adventure sports in general if scuba diving isn’t the only activity you have planned.
+If you’re planning a scuba diving trip, you’ll likely need a policy designed specifically for scuba divers.
+Alternatively, water sports or adventure sports policies will do if scuba diving isn’t the only activity you have planned.
 These insurance products provide an extra level of cover for your trip, where a standard travel policy might not cover you.

 Why do I need scuba diving insurance?

-You’ll need a specialist policy as scuba diving trips have more risk than a basic beach or city holiday – there are potential health-related dangers as well as expensive equipment that could be damaged or lost.
+You’ll need a specialist policy as scuba diving trips have more risk than a basic beach or city holiday.
+In fact, there are potential health-related dangers, as well as expensive equipment that could be damaged or lost.

-This all means that the likelihood you’ll make a claim for medical expenses on your policy is higher – so insurers will require you to take out extra cover, usually at higher cost, in order to accept the risk.
+This all means that the likelihood you’ll make a claim for medical expenses on your policy is higher.
+Hence, insurers will require you to take out extra cover, usually at a higher cost in order to accept the risk.

 Do I need to tell my insurer that I’m scuba diving?

 You should always be honest with your insurer about any high-risk activities you’ll be getting up to on your holiday.
-If you don’t declare activities like scuba diving and something does go wrong while you’re away – for example, if you need medical treatment because of an injury you sustained or if you lose an expensive piece of equipment – you’ll almost certainly not be able to claim.
+If you don’t declare activities like scuba diving and something does go wrong while you’re away, you’ll almost certainly not be able to claim.
+This could be, for example, if you need medical treatment because of an injury you sustained or if you lose an expensive piece of equipment.

-This could leave you out of pocket – both for the cover you’ve paid for that you now can’t use, and the cost of the thing you’d usually claim for.
-Medical costs are high across the world, often rising in to the thousands, making a solid travel insurance policy important in protecting yourself and your wallet.
+This could leave you out of pocket too.
+Medical costs are high across the world, often rising into the thousands.
+Therefore, taking out a solid travel insurance policy is important for protecting yourself and your wallet.

 What will a scuba diving insurance policy cover me for?

-The level of cover you’ll get will depend on your insurer as well as your level of experience (insurers are unlikely to cover you for diving at levels you aren’t qualified for), but generally speaking you should look out for the following:
+The level of cover you’ll get will depend on your insurer as well as your level of experience In fact, insurers are unlikely to cover you for diving at levels you aren’t qualified for.
+But generally speaking, you should look out for the following:

-- Diving to a specific depth: Insurers will usually offer policies that cover you to dive to a certain depth, for example 50m, as standard
+Insurers will usually offer policies that cover you to dive to a certain depth

-- Types of diving: Your scuba diving policy may include cover for related activities such as shark diving or mixed-gas diving
+Your scuba diving policy may include cover for related activities, such as shark diving or mixed-gas diving

-- Diving equipment: Diving usually involves an array of expensive equipment, so ensure your policy includes cover for items you carry like dive watches and computers, diving suits, tanks, cylinders and more
+Diving usually involves an array of expensive equipment.
+Therefore, ensure your policy includes cover for items you carry, such as dive watches and computers, diving suits, tanks, cylinders, and more

-- Emergency medical cover: As mentioned above diving can carry certain risks, so you should also look for insurance that covers you for search and rescue, and hyperbaric chamber treatment if you need it
+As mentioned above, diving can carry certain risks.
+Hence, you should also look for insurance that covers you for search and rescue, as well as hyperbaric chamber treatment if you need it

-- Unable to dive: If you can’t go scuba diving due to adverse weather conditions or an injury or illness you’ll be able to claim for the cost of cancelling your excursion
+If you can’t go scuba diving due to adverse weather conditions, injury, or illness, you’ll be able to claim for the cost of cancelling your excursion

 What else will I be covered for?

-Aside from the scuba diving-specific cover listed above, you should also aim to get the same protection offered by a standard travel insurance policy, including:
+Aside from the scuba diving-specific cover listed above, you should also aim to get the same protection offered by a standard travel insurance policy.
+This includes:

-- Medical costs, if you need to receive treatment for illness or injury while on holiday – but keep in mind you must declare all pre-existing conditions or you’ll risk voiding your cover
+Medical costs if you need to receive treatment for illness or injury while on holiday.
+Keep in mind you must declare all pre-existing conditions or you’ll risk voiding your cover.

-- Cancellation, curtailment and holiday disruption so you can claim for reimbursement for your holiday plans if things don’t go to plan
+Cancellation, curtailment, and holiday disruption, so you can claim reimbursement for your holiday plans if things don’t go as expected.

 Will I be covered for any other water sports?

-If you take out a policy for scuba diving, you may be covered for a range of other water or extreme sports – it will depend on your insurer and the type of policy you take out.
+If you take out a policy for scuba diving, you may be covered for a range of other water or extreme sports.
+Ultimately, it will depend on your insurer and the type of policy you take out.
 Other sports you might be insured to take part in include:

 Compare travel insurance quotes

-When you’ve booked your scuba diving trip, you can find affordable travel insurance when you compare quotes with MoneySuperMarket.
-Just tell us a little about yourself, your travel plans and the cover you need, and we’ll search the market for a list of deals that meet your requirements.
+When you’ve booked your scuba diving trip, you can find affordable travel insurance when you compare travel insurance quotes with MoneySuperMarket.
+Just tell us a little about yourself, your travel plans, and the cover you need.
+We’ll search the market for deals that meet your requirements.